Is Candy Corn Vegan? What Alpha Gals Need to Know

 4. Roll each dough ball into a long rope and line the strands up on a piece of parchment paper or silicone mat in this order: yellow, orange, white.

-5. Cut the dough diagonally to slice the candy into triangles and chill.
+5. Cut the dough diagonally to create candy corn pieces and chill.

 Here are a few vegan candy corn recipes you can try: